MOFU: Development of a MOrphing Fluffy Unit with Expansion and Contraction Capabilities and Evaluation of the Animacy of Its Movements: Design and Development of MOFU

 \subsection{Robot motions}

-With the above implementation and control, MOFU was able to independently evaluate expansion-contraction motion and turning motion by differential two-wheel drive.
-During an expansion-contraction motion with a vertical displacement of 65 mm, the robot base rotated by up to $28.6^{\circ}$.
-Therefore, the two types of motion inherent to the Jitterbug structure---expansion-contraction and base rotation---could be evaluated.
+With the implementation of the design and control strategy explained in the preceding sections, MOFU was able to independently expand and contract and perform rotational motions using the differential two-wheel drive.
+During an expansion--contraction motion with a vertical displacement of 65 mm, the robot base rotated by up to $28.6^{\circ}$, enabling evaluation of the two types of motion inherent to the Jitterbug structure---expansion--contraction and base rotation.

-Since the inverse function of the model is complex, the applicable range of the theoretical model (0--1.0 rad) was sampled at 45 points, and a correspondence table was created for motor control.
-This approach enabled the compensation of the turning induced by expansion-contraction, allowing four motion conditions to be realized by combining the presence or absence of expansion-contraction and turning (Table~\ref{tab:motionparam}).
-These motion conditions were used in the impression evaluation experiments presented in the next section.
+The inverse function of the model is complex; hence, as mentioned earlier, the applicable range of the theoretical model (0--1.0 rad) was sampled at 45 points, and a correspondence table was created for motor control.
+This method enabled compensation for rotational motion induced by expansion--contraction, facilitating four motion conditions by combining the presence or absence of expansion--contraction and rotational motion (Table~\ref{tab:motionparam}).
+These conditions were used in the impression evaluation experiments described in the next section.